 The first time I fasted for a prolonged period, I didn’t add electrolytes and felt light-headed and woozy whenever I made sudden movements.
 When I added electrolytes to my diet in future fasts, those sensations disappeared.

 There’s no brand in particular that I’d recommend over any other.
-Just check Amazon or your local pharmacy for whatever looks good to you.
+This powder on Amazon ticks all the boxes, gets great reviews, and only costs around 30 cents a serving.
+Alternatively, go to your local pharmacy and pick out whatever looks good to you.